stephen-bracken/ScalaLex/readme.md

 This file needs to be added to your system classpath to allow the output program to run.
 To do this, run the command:
 ``set fullClasspath in Compile += Attributed.blank(file(".../ScalaLex/target/scala-2.12/ScalaLex.jar"))``

+You can check your classpath by using the command ``show compile:fullClasspath``

 The arguments for ScalaLex are as follows:

     - -i : the input file to read defninitions from